 The members of the Audit Committee are Messrs.
 Bernstein, Brozost, Flug and Katz, each of whom is independent for purposes of the 1940 Act and the NASDAQ and NYSE corporate governance rules.
 Messrs.
 Flug and Katz serve as Co-Chairmen of the Audit Committee.
 The Audit Committee operates pursuant to an Audit Committee Charter approved by the board of directors.
-The charter sets forth the responsibilities of the Audit Committee, which include selecting or retaining each year an independent registered public accounting firm (the "auditors") to audit our accounts and records; reviewing and discussing with management and the auditors our annual audited financial statements, including disclosures made in management's discussion and analysis of financial condition and results of operations, and recommending to the board of directors whether the audited financial statements should be included in our annual report on Form 10-K; reviewing and discussing with management and the auditors our quarterly financial statements prior to the filings of our quarterly reports on Form 10-Q; pre-approving the auditors' engagement to render audit and/or permissible non-audit services; and evaluating the qualifications, performance and independence of the auditors.
-The Audit Committee is also responsible for aiding our board of directors in fair value pricing of debt and equity securities.
+The charter sets forth the responsibilities of the Audit Committee, which include selecting or retaining each year an independent registered public accounting firm (the "auditors") to audit our accounts and records; reviewing and discussing with management and the auditors our annual audited financial statements, including disclosures made in management's discussion and analysis of financial condition and results of operations, and recommending to the board of directors whether the audited financial statements should be included in our annual report on Form 10-K; reviewing and discussing with management and the auditors our quarterly financial statements prior to the filings of our quarterly reports on Form 10-Q; pre-approving the auditors, performance and independence of the auditors.
+The Audit Committee is also responsible for aiding our board of directors in fair valuing our portfolio securities that are not publicly traded or for which current market values are not readily available.
 The board of directors and Audit Committee use the services of nationally recognized independent valuation firms to help them determine the fair value of certain securities.
 Our board of directors has determined that each of Messrs.
 Flug and Katz is an "audit committee financial expert" as that term is defined under Item 407 of Regulation S-K under the Exchange Act.
-The Audit Committee Charter is available on our website www.pennantpark.com.
+The Audit Committee Charter is available on our website (www.pennantpark.com).